- Who is the program suited for?

 The School of Law acknowledges a small number of LL.M. applicants who have demonstrated outstanding academic achievement through the LL.M.
 Scholars Program.
 In most cases, however, students must secure their own funding sources.
 Two good web sites to check are www.finaid.org and www.FundingUSstudy.org.
 Incoming students who are either citizens or permanent residents of the United States may be eligible for federal loans or assistance.
 To learn more about your financial options, contact the Boston University School of Law Financial Aid Office at email@example.com.

-Applications are reviewed on a rolling basis when the Office of Graduate and International Programs receives all required materials (transcripts, recommendation letters, TOEFL, personal statement and financial documentation).
+Applications are reviewed on a rolling basis when the Graduate and International Programs Office receives all required materials (transcripts, recommendation letters, TOEFL, personal statement and financial documentation).
 If you are not able to provide financial documentation at the time you submit your application -- for example, if you are applying for a grant or scholarship from your home country -- please say so in your application and describe your anticipated sources of funding.
 Promising candidates are contacted (usually by e-mail) to schedule a phone interview with the Director and/or Assistant Director.
-The interview is a chance for the Director or Assistant Director to hear more about your background, interests in the program and career goals, and is also an opportunity for you to ask any questions you have.
-You will be told of a mutually convenient time for you to call our office.
-(Please be aware of time differences!)
-Admissions decisions are usually made within two weeks of the applicant's phone interview.
-Occasionally, decisions take longer.
-Candidates who are placed on a waiting list will receive notification by June 1.
+The interview is a chance for the Director or Assistant Director to hear more about your background, interests in the program, and career goals, and is also an opportunity for you to ask any questions you have.
 We notify applicants of admissions decisions by e-mail, not by phone.